- Code Snippets

 </Project>

 I‘m going to add the following ItemGroup to the project lines right after PropertyGroup.
-Content Include is the path where I am copying the files from.
+Content Include is the path which I am copying the files from.
 In this example, I have 4 files in the lib folder to copy.

 <Project Sdk="Microsoft.NET.Sdk">